How to Write the Dartmouth Supplemental Essays 2024–2025

 Dartmouth College campus

-Dartmouth College’s 2023-2024 Prompts
+Dartmouth College’s 2024-2025 Prompts

 You will need to write three essays for your Dartmouth College application.
 The first essay is a relatively straightforward “Why Dartmouth?” prompt.
 For the second and third essays, you’ll be able to select your favorite prompt from a list of prompts.
-You’ll want to choose wisely!
+You’ll need to choose wisely!

 2. Please respond to one of the following prompts.
-(200-250 words)
+(250 words or fewer)

 1. There is a Quaker saying: Let your life speak.
 Describe the environment in which you were raised and the impact it has had on the person you are today.